 - 4. In the Trunk group list, select the SIP trunk group to assign the trunk to. - 5.
 Review the remaining parameters and specify values as appropriate.
-For complete information about creating a trunk, see Adding or Editing an Individual Trunk. - 6.
+For complete information about creating a trunk, see Adding or Editing an Individual Trunk on page 152. - 6.
 Click Save.